 President's MessageOn June 20, 2012, I was pleased to be inducted and sworn in as the current President of the Engineers' Club of Philadelphia.
-The Club has a rich history, having been in existence for 133 years, and many of you know that it spawned not only local chapters and sections of several national engineering organizations, but in at least a few cases, was the starting point of these societies.
+The Club has a rich history, having been in existence for 135 years, and many of you know that it spawned not only local chapters and sections of several national engineering organizations, but in at least a few cases, was the starting point of these societies.
 It is interesting to see what has changed in the world since the time the Club was founded.